PoliteStorm/WaveAnalysis/docs/paper/paper.md

 # Short Note: Square‑root–time windowed transform for fungal bioelectric signals

-We summarize the core transform, its motivation, and biological validity in a concise form suitable for citation and preprint deposition.
+We summarize the core transform, its motivation, and biological validity in a concise form suitable for citation.

 ## Transform and motivation